ec-europa/atomium/README.md

 [Download the theme manually](https://www.drupal.org/docs/7/extending-drupal/installing-themes) or using [Drush](https://drupal.org/project/drush).

 # Requirements
+* PHP: greater or equal to version 5.6.
 * Drupal 7: latest stable version,
-* PHP: greater or equal to version 5.6.

 [Go to top](#table-of-content)

 # Activation
 To enable the theme, go to **admin/appearance** and select an Atomium based theme.

-Atomium comes with a default sub-themes provided as example.
+Atomium comes with "Atomium Bartik" sub-theme provided as an example, it can be used as a starter-kit as well.
- - Atomium Bartik.

-Atomium Bartik is a fork on the Bartik core theme using the Atomium mechanisms.
+It is a fork of the Bartik core theme but based on Atomium.

-This sub-theme provides examples of *preprocess* functions and templates so you can craft your own theme quickly.
+The sub-theme provide examples of *preprocess* functions and templates so you can craft your own theme quickly.

 [Go to top](#table-of-content)

 # Configuration
-Atomium is not intended to be a full featured theme as you might find on drupal.org, full of configurable settings and with a nice user interface.
+Atomium is not intended to be a full featured theme as you might find on drupal.org, full of configurable settings and with a friendly user interface.
 The sole purpose of this theme is to provide clean markup that you can easily extend.